 We have implemented CRM for quite sometime now in multiple industries.
 As part of these implementations, we have interacted with lots of people, ranging from executive management, IT and Business Users.
 Generally, it is the executive management or senior executives that initiates the requirement for CRM implementation

-- When there is no data for pipeline projects and the company has no tracks of quotations that they have given to customers as an organisation.
+When there is no data for pipeline projects and the company has no tracks of quotations that they have given to customers as an organisation.

-- When the invoice raising and tracking for payment is not efficient and when the company receives the payments late due to the absence of a systematic process for driving the collection mechanism in the organisation.
+When the invoice raising and tracking for payment is not efficient and when the company receives the payments late due to the absence of a systematic process for driving the collection mechanism in the organisation.

-The list could be longer but once the management faces these challenges, a firm is compelled to consider CRM as the right solution.
+Facing these challenges compels management to consider CRM as the right solution, although the list could be longer.
 Generally, a responsible person from among the business users or the IT team heads the task of taking this initiation further.
-Even though the executive sponsor is involved in most of the activities, from the time of identifying the responsibility it might be the IT or Business user who takes control of the coordination and other aspects.
+While the executive sponsor participates in many activities, from identifying responsibilities onward, it’s often the IT or business user who takes the lead on coordination and other aspects.

 It involves human participation.
 If the company is dictatorial or a purely operational business company, sometimes a push from the top will work easily; such companies have a culture of following the decision of their top management.

 Although, from the perspective of the Executive Management, it may be fine, but it is equally important for us to know the feedback of the End Customers.
-Some of the challenges that might be faced by the end users are:
+Some of the challenges that might face by the end users are:

-- Getting leads that are very old
+Getting leads that are very old

-- No information and follow up on the bookings and orders being made.
+No information and follow up on the bookings and orders being made.
 Users generally prefer a place where they can have immediate details on the orders being placed, instead of requesting the Execution team for more information.

 Capturing these business needs from the perspective of the end user and addressing them during the CRM Implementation leads to greater success in CRM Implementation through User Adoption.